 stakeholders including regional communities.
 Participation in roadshows, community workshops and meetings and other engagements where appropriate.
-Maps and visuals - Key findings communicated with the use of maps and As required Towards completion Traditional Owner communities To pursue relations with Traditional Owner communities (via cultural monitors) Engagement with TO communities - as a wider context as part of CSIRO communications (considered mutually beneficial) Ongoing Scientific community To communicate scientific findings Journal publication At completion
+As required Maps and visuals - Key findings communicated with the use of maps and visual cues incorporated.
+Towards completion Traditional Owner communities To pursue relations with Traditional Owner communities (via cultural monitors) Engagement with TO communities - as a wider context as part of CSIRO communications (considered mutually beneficial) Ongoing Scientific community To communicate scientific findings Journal publication At completion